unstoppabledomains/dev-docs/crypto-payments/other-integrations.md

 ## Resolution CLI

-The Resolution CLI is a simple tool built and maintained by Unstoppable Domains for resolving domains and interacting with blockchain domain names.
+The Resolution CLI is a simple tool built and maintained by Unstoppable Domains for resolving domains and interacting with NFT domain names.
 Please see the [Resolution CLI](../developer-toolkit/resolution-cli.md) guide for instructions on its usage.

 ## Direct Blockchain Calls